apache/superset/UPDATING.md

 ## Next

+- [23186](https://github.com/apache/superset/pull/23186): Superset will refuse to start if a default `SECRET_KEY` is detected on a non Flask debug setting.
 - [22022](https://github.com/apache/superset/pull/22022): HTTP API endpoints `/superset/approve` and `/superset/request_access` have been deprecated and their HTTP methods were changed from GET to POST
 - [20606](https://github.com/apache/superset/pull/20606): When user clicks on chart title or "Edit chart" button in Dashboard page, Explore opens in the same tab.
 Clicking while holding cmd/ctrl opens Explore in a new tab.
 To bring back the old behaviour (always opening Explore in a new tab), flip feature flag `DASHBOARD_EDIT_CHART_IN_NEW_TAB` to `True`.
 - [20799](https://github.com/apache/superset/pull/20799): Presto and Trino engine will now display tracking URL for running queries in SQL Lab.
 If for some reason you don't want to show the tracking URL (for example, when your data warehouse hasn't enabled access for to Presto or Trino UI), update `TRACKING_URL_TRANSFORMER` in `config.py` to return `None`.